 Most radiators have a control dial on the upper left.
 Twist this around so that the highest number (or setting) corresponds with the indicator marker (usually a small arrow).

 Step 2: Touch Your Radiators To Detect Differences In Temperature

-Sometimes, you’ll notice you have air in multiple radiators on all floors in your home.
+Sometimes, you’ll notice you have air pockets in multiple radiators on all floors in your home.
 If so, make a note of all these locations.
-Usually, it is best to bleed radiators downstairs and furthest from the boiler first, before moving onto those that are closer or upstairs.
+Usually, it is best to bleed the downstairs radiators and furthest from the boiler first, before moving onto those that are closer or upstairs.

 You may find that some radiators are completely cold to the touch even an hour after turning on the heating.
 Cases like this typically indicate that the unit is full of air.

 Return to your thermostat and switch off your heating before attempting to bleed your radiator.
 Some systems rely on pumps that will suck in additional air if you leave the system open while running.